Key Dates (final dates for 2018 have not been confirmed)

 - Final Examinations: August 3 and 4

 - Classes: June 27–30, July 3-6, July 11-13, July 18-20, July 24-27, July 31-August 1

 Tuition & Fees

 - The 2017 program charge for tuition and fees is $9,506.
-This covers tuition for 5 credit hours, fees, room, breakfast every morning, lunch on the days classes meet, and one dinner per week (approximately 6 formal dinners and 4 informal buffet dinners).
+This covers tuition for 5 credit hours, fees, room, breakfast every morning, lunch on the days classes meet, and approximately one dinner per week.

 - Additional Costs - Transportation, course materials, supplies, printing costs, personal travels, visa applications (if required), etc., are not included in the above.